 If your goal is to improve how visitors and customers engage with you online, increasing the amount of traffic to your website won’t necessarily help you.
 Instead, you want people to actually engage with your content: click on your links, spend time on your website, or even share your social posts!

-According to Google Adwords, the average click-through rate (CTR) for the industrial services industry is only 1.4%.
-That means for every 1000 people that see your ad, only 14 are actually engaging with it!
+According to 2022 Google Adwords, the average click-through rate (CTR) for the industrial services industry is only 5.6%.
+That means for every 1000 people that see your ad, only 56 are actually engaging with it!

 Here are a few KPIs to focus on to measure marketing effectiveness regarding engagement: